 Rocky Mountain Bighorn sheep, (also known as bighorn sheep, a name given to them because of their large horns) are one of three different species of mountain sheep found in Siberia and North America.
-Wild sheep actually crossed over from Siberia on the Bering land bridge over 700,000 years ago during the Pleistocene period; from there they traveled through Alaska, North America and as far South as Mexico where the Desert Bighorn lives.
-Rocky Mountain bighorn occupy the Northwestern U.S. and the Canadian Rocky Mountains.
+Wild sheep in North America actually crossed over from Siberia on the Bering land bridge over 700,000 years ago during the Pleistocene period; from there they traveled through Alaska, North America and as far South as Mexico where the Desert Bighorn lives.
+Bighorns occupy the Northwestern U.S. and the Canadian Rocky Mountains.

 The Bighorn Rut is a Spectacle